 Do something is all about getting involved!
 They have several different causes and ways to do something to create positive change in your community.

 Advocates for Youth is about youth and youth rights!
 They want to make sure that youth are informed so they are able to make their own decisions about sex and reproductive health.

-Youth Noise supports and has information on several different causes.
+Youth Noise supports and provides resources related to several youth causes.

 HEALTH POLICY AND EDUCATION

 The National Campaign to Prevent Teen Pregnancy features state-by-state facts and policies on teen pregnancy, ways to get involved, and resources for pregnant and parenting teens.

 The Colorado Department of Public Health and Environment (CDPHE) site is a local resource with information on various topics.
 There is also a discussion board where you can share your input.

 The Health Initiatives for Youth website is dedicated to empowering and motivating youth.